© [Minerva Studio] /Adobe Stock

 – Routine visits, x-rays and lab tests.

-Are Medicaid and Medicaid services a part of the Healthcare Enrollment Marketplace?
+Are Medicare services a part of the Healthcare Enrollment Marketplace?

 If you have Medicare, you cannot switch to Marketplace insurance, supplement your coverage with a Marketplace plan, or buy a Marketplace dental plan.
 Learn about Medicare and the Marketplace.